sixcious/infy-scroll/README.md

 [SPAs (Single-page Applications)](https://developer.mozilla.org/docs/Glossary/SPA) are tricky to deal with because they update their page content dynamically, and sometimes don't even update the address bar.
 However, Infy can now watch for changes on the page and auto-activate and auto-deactivate itself if the website changes its content dynamically.
 It even works here on GitHub and on Pixiv.
 Just check the setting in the Scripts dialog in the UI Window (Version 0.8) and save it.
 No more refreshing the page!

 ## Installation
-Installing from GitHub is super simple.
+Installing from GitHub is simple.
 First, [download the zip](https://github.com/sixcious/infy-scroll/archive/refs/heads/main.zip) and unzip it.
 Then:

 #### Chrome and Edge
 1. [Follow these instructions](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) to enable Developer Mode and load an Unpacked Extension